Masʽud I

 Masud I of Ghazni (مسعود غزنوی), known as Amīr-i Shahīd (امیر شهید; "the martyr king") (b.
 998 – d.
 17 January 1040), was sultan of the Ghaznavid Empire from 1030 to 1040.
-He rose to power by seizing the Ghaznavid throne from his younger twin Mohammad, who had been nominated as the heir upon the death of their father Mahmud of Ghazni.
-His twin was shortly blinded and imprisoned.
-However, when much of Masud's western domains had been wrested from his control, his troops rebelled against him and reinstated Mohammad to the throne.
+The eldest son of Mahmud of Ghazni, he rose to power by seizing the Ghaznavid throne from his younger twin brother, Mohammad, who had been nominated as the heir upon the death of their father.
+Mohammad was shortly blinded and imprisoned.
+However, when much of Masud's western domains had been wrested from his control, his troops rebelled against him and reinstated his brother to the throne.

 Early life

 Campaigns

 Mas'ud was born along with his younger twin brother Mohammad in 998 at the Ghaznavid capital of Ghazni.
 In 1015, Mas'ud was appointed as heir of the Ghaznavid Empire by his father, and was also appointed as the governor of Herat.
 Five years later, he led an expedition in Ghur, which was still a pagan enclave.
 Mas'ud later participated in the campaigns of his father in Jibal, where they managed to annex the Buyid amirate of Ray which was then under the rule of Majd al-Dawla.

 After Mas'ud's father left the region, Mas'ud was in charge of the Ghaznavid operations in western Iran; he continued his campaigns further west, where he managed to defeat the Kakuyid ruler Muhammad ibn Rustam Dushmanziyar, who made a treaty where he agreed to recognize Ghaznavid authority.

 However, Muhammad kept violating the treaty, and in 1030 wrested Ray from the Ghaznavids.
 During the same period, Mahmud, because of his bad relations with Mas'ud, changed his opinion, and appointed Mohammad as his heir, who was much less experienced in government and military affairs than Mas'ud.
 Mahmud shortly died, and was succeeded by Mohammad.